-There is probably no recipe more iconic than Chicken Soup aka Jewish penicillin, is one of the world’s most iconic soups .
+Chicken Soup, aka Jewish penicillin, is one of the world’s most iconic soups .
 Every family in every culture has their own special formula.
 My Chicken Soup is the same one that was made in my Great Grandmother’s home, my Grandmother’s home, in my home as a child and now in my home as an adult.
 My family always made soup using quartered chickens.
 I do it that way; but I also do it with all the leftover pieces of bone I gather from cleaning chicken in general.
 I wait until I have a large plastic bag of frozen backbones etc. and use that as the base for my soup.
 The bones also yield a delicious broth.
 Add noodles, rice, matzah balls, kreplach, or mandels; add diced chicken and/or diced vegetables-whatever you do, the result is a warm flavorful soup flavored with loads of dill that warms your heart and soul.

 Prep time: 30 minutes

 Hint: I like to prepare my Chicken Soup a day in advance so I can remove all the fat before I serve it.
 Use any leftover chicken to make chicken salad, tacos, or chicken pot pie.

 Confession: I use boxed Matzah Ball mix and add about 1/4 cup chopped dill to the mixture.
 Form matzah balls lightly with your hands and simmer according to package directions.
 These are Floaters!

 - 8-10 Servings